moleculerjs/site/source/docs/moleculer-web.md

 - List all actions: `http://localhost:3000/~node/actions`

 ## Whitelist
-If you don't want to public all actions, you can filter them with whitelist option.
+If you don't want to publish all actions, you can filter them with whitelist option.
 You can use [match strings](https://github.com/micromatch/nanomatch) or regexp in list.

 ```js